ANNUAL BRUESSARD AWARD

 UNOOSA and ESA release infographics and podcasts about space debris Promoting and heralding sustainable outer space

-VII.
-The Jumpoff: From Living in the Slums to Living on the Moon, Mars, Space Colonies, and Beyond the Solar System (Through Sustainable Earth and Sustainable Outer Space), Or An Elevation of the Human Mindset and the Human Condition to A Higher Living Mode
+07. The Jumpoff: From Living in the Slums to Living on the Moon, Mars, Space Colonies, and Beyond the Solar System (Through Sustainable Earth and Sustainable Outer Space), Or An Elevation of the Human Mindset and the Human Condition to A Higher Living Mode

 The jumpoff means the human uplift.
 The jumpoff means humankind making a deliberate choice to foster peace and prosperity on Earth as a matter of course in daily living.
 The jumpoff means jumping off to a better world.
 The jumpoff means jumping off to a state of sustainable living.
 The jumpoff means jumping off planet Earth and also living on another heavenly body in outer space.
 The jumpoff means to rise above the mire and elevate the human condition to ever-higher living standards.